Ténébrax was a 1964/65 French comics serial.

 Ténébrax is one of ’em evil geniuses.
 His forte seems to be biochemistry, which he uses to create narcotics and mutate rats.

 His other main asset is that he’s familiar with an extensive underground network under Paris.
-Absurdly, this was a subway network designed by an ancient, lost civilisation.
+Absurdly, this was a subway system designed by an ancient, lost civilisation.